 Milan is a dynamic and progressive city.
-While not as much of a tourist attraction as Rome or Florence, Milan is home to expats from across the globe, thanks to its bustling commercial centres.
+Although not as much of a tourist attraction as Rome or Florence, Milan is home to expats from across the globe, thanks to its bustling commercial centres.

-The Milanese take appearances very seriously, spending a small fortune on snazzy designer clothes and trendy cafés.
+With its multicultural and fashion-conscious character, residents live a stylish and attractive lifestyle in Milan.
 This luxurious way of life comes at a price, though, as Milan is among the world’s most expensive cities and has the highest cost of living in Italy.

 Shopping in Milan

 Shoppers will revel in the sheer variety of stores in Milan.
 In particular, expats should diarise the end-of-season sales, when the city becomes a bargain hunter’s dream for a few weeks each January and July.

 Expats can stroll along the boutique-lined streets of the famed Quadrilatero della Moda (fashion district), popping into high-end designer shops such as Alexander McQueen, Louis Vuitton and Versace – or just admire the gorgeous window displays.